Curriculum: Professional interpretations

-It may also come in the form of extracurricular activities.
-This may include school-sponsored programs, which are intended to supplement the academic aspect of the school experience or community-based programs and activities.
+It may also take the form of extracurricular activities.
+These may include school-sponsored programs intended to supplement the academic aspects of the school experience, as well as community-based programs and activities.
 Examples of school-sponsored extracurricular programs include sports, academic clubs, and performing arts.
 Community-based programs and activities may take place at a school after hours but are not linked directly to the school.
 Community-based programs frequently expand on the curriculum that was introduced in the classroom.
 For instance, students may be introduced to environmental conservation in the classroom.
 This knowledge is further developed through a community-based program.
 Participants then act on what they know with a conservation project.
 Community-based extracurricular activities may include "environmental clubs, 4-H, boy/girl scouts, and religious groups" (Hancock, Dyk, & Jones, 2012).

 Kerr defines curriculum as "all the learning which is planned and guided by the school, whether it is carried on in groups or individually, inside or outside of school."

 Braslavsky states that curriculum is an agreement among communities, educational professionals, and the State on what learners should take on during specific periods of their lives.
 Furthermore, the curriculum defines "why, what, when, where, how, and with whom to learn."

 Smith (1996, 2000) says that, "[a] syllabus will not generally indicate the relative importance of its topics or the order in which they are to be studied.
 Where people still equate curriculum with a syllabus they are likely to limit their planning to a consideration of the content or the body of knowledge that they wish to transmit."

 According to Smith, a curriculum can be ordered into a procedure: